budipest/mobile/README.md

 ### Setting up the project

 For the backend, we use Firebase.
-We use Firebase Databases, Anonymous Authentication and Analytics.
+We use Firebase Databases, Anonymous Authentication, and Analytics.
 To configure it, create a Firebase project and [follow this documentation](https://firebase.google.com/docs/flutter/setup). **Make sure that you run over these docs for all of your desired build platforms!**

 ### Running on iOS